golfmak 2010

 You need to find out what sort of golf course you can afford to buy.

 BE HONEST WITH YOURSELF!
 Anyway, you need to identify exactly what cash you have available as your down payment.
 You also need plenty of operating capital to address the hundreds of surprises you'll encounter during your first six months of ownership.
 Believe me, no matter how careful your diligence, you will encounter unforeseen expenses.
-December 2004: This oversight is the number-one mistake first-time golf course buyers make.
+UPDATE April 2012: This oversight is the number-one mistake first-time golf course buyers make.
 Many are in financial trouble six months into ownership.

 Here's the Mike Kahn formula:

-"In the 2004-4 golf course marketplace you need to be sure you have plenty of operating capital available immediately after the close.
+"In the 2012 golf course marketplace you need to be sure you have plenty of operating capital available immediately after the close.
 We try to warn golf course buyers to avoid highly leveraged acquisitions where they can be wiped out in one rainy month.
-I recommend planning 70% of your ready cash for your down payment and closing costs and keep aside 30% for operating capital (the banker likes that too).
-Remember the older the golf course, the more you will need available in capital reserves.
-However, by our formula, if you have $1.3 million in cash and equity to contribute to the acquisition, you might comfortably buy and finance a $3 million dollar golf course (subject to cash flow)."
+I recommend planning 70% of your cash for the purchase or your down payment including closing costs and keep aside 30% for operating capital (if you borrow the banker wants that too).
+Remember the older the golf course, the more you will need available in capital (or reserves).

+Forget this passage from 2004!
 The $700,000 down payment (now $1 million) illustrated above can buy a golf course from $1,000,000 (full price) to as high as $10 million at 90% financing.
 Of course, your down payment depends on factors comfortable to a lender and to your personal financial goals (helping to determine the appropriate down payment is one of Mike Kahn's client services).
-December 2004: I help put finance packages together.
+UPDATE April 2012: I help buyers and sellers work out a seller finance deal.
+You still need to treat the seller like a banker.
+It's best that you qualify yourself to be the borrower - even if the seller is your banker.
 To start the process, click this link: Finance a Golf Course.

 "WARNING!
 Golf courses more than ten years old can become 'money pits' for inexperienced buyers (remember the movie?).
 In Mike Kahn's opinion, a golf course ages ten years to one in human terms.
 Therefore, a ten-year-old golf course may have the health equivalent of an average 100-year-old man (wading through all these issues is what Mike Kahn does in his diligence work for his clients).
 For instance, the average life span of an irrigation system is between 15 and 20 years.
-An irrigation system installed before 1990 is likely all but redundant.
+An irrigation system installed before 1995 is likely redundant in 2012.
 Sure, it still works, but the impeller shaft will likely break within ten years of the original installation – a $10,000 to $35,000 repair job!"
-December 2004: Replacing old irrigation systems with fully automatic systems (up to $1 million or more) might actually pay for themselves almost immediately.
+UPDATE April 2012: Replacing old irrigation systems with fully automatic systems (up to $1 million or more) might actually pay for themselves almost immediately.
 With fewer new golf course under construction, irrigation companies are providing excellent financing to help older courses update their systems just to remain in business.
 Carrying costs might be offset by operational savings and better playing conditions (better business).

 SO, YOU'VE GOT A MISSION STATEMENT.
 YOU'VE GOT THE MONEY.
 YOU'VE BEGUN YOUR SEARCH